GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/79d99542-c5d6-4d21-a816-273ba3762926)

 And so we have our data ready to be parsed with `BeautifulSoup`.
-We create a new variable `page soup` with the last variable `html_page ` we created above.
+We create a new variable `page soup` and we will assign to it the last variable `html_page ` we assigned above.

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/51cf6a9a-764c-47af-84e1-81792ba8b26e)